 By Joni Harbin

 “Mohawk has been proud to serve as the title sponsor of Dancing with the Stars since the event’s inception,” said Robert Webb, Senior Director of Public Affairs and Corporate Communications with Mohawk Industries.
 “For a decade, the dancers have entertained audiences and raised over a million dollars to support the important work of United Way’s partner agencies.
-We salute all the individuals who have shared their talents – both as dancers and event volunteers – to make this such a successful fundraising event year after year.”
+We salute all the individuals who have shared their talents to make this such a successful fundraising event year after year.”

-United Way’s final presentations of the dance contest will take place on Thursday, April 15, and Friday, April 16 at the Calhoun Performing Arts Center.
-The event will feature six student teams and four adult teams, dancing in the same shows but competing in separate categories.
-The dance teams, listed alphabetically by the female partner’s first name, are Abby Crowe and Ben Bingham; Aubry Dorsey and Isaac Nance; Carly Curtis and Skylar Benham; Carson Glaze and Grant Glaze; Joy Nudd and Garrett Nudd; Kaylan Gaines and Addison Baker; Lily Stephens and Nate Stockman; Megan Wright and Christian Lewis; Raven Pasley and Ian King; and Suzanne Roberts with Tony Pyle.
+The finale will include several special features, but the dancers will be the stars of the show.
+The ten teams, listed alphabetically by the female partner’s first name, are Abby Crowe and Ben Bingham; Aubry Dorsey and Isaac Nance; Carly Curtis and Skylar Benham; Carson Glaze and Grant Glaze; Joy Nudd and Garrett Nudd; Kaylen Gaines and Addison Baker; Lily Stephens and Nate Stockman; Megan Wright and Christian Lewis; Raven Pasley and Ian King; and Suzanne Roberts with Tony Pyle.

 Lily Stephens and Nathaniel (Nate) Stockman will dance as Couple Seven, the fourth of six student couples in the competition.
 Both are students at Calhoun High School.
 Lily is a junior, while Nate is a senior preparing for graduation.
 Lily is the daughter of Keri Hogan and Ritchie Stephens.
 Nate is the son of LeAnna and Werner Stockman.